MiguelHigueraDev/dorg/README.md

 ## Arguments

-- `-r` Recursive: Will also organize folders inside the specified folder recursively.
-If not, it will only move files in the specified folder.
+- `-r` Recursive: Will also organize directories inside the specified directory recursively.
+If not, it will only move files in the specified directory.
-- `-mode=[day|month]` By default, the software will create a folder for each year, and a folder for each month of the year.
-If the `day` option is provided instead, it will also create a folder for each day as well.
+- `-mode=[day|month]` By default, the software will create a directory for each year, and a directory for each month of the year.
+If the `day` option is provided instead, it will also create a directory for each day as well.
 - `-sort=[created|modified]` Whether to sort files by their creation or modification date.
 (Default: creation date)

 ## Warning